a woman and a child playing in a tent

 In an open adoption, there is at least the exchange of information between the woman placing her child for adoption and the adoptive parent(s).

-Openness can mean a variety of things.
+Openness can mean various things.
 If everyone agrees, contact can be maintained following the birth and placement of the child.

 Closed Adoption

-closed adoption means there is not and will not be any contact between the mother placing her child for adoption and the adoptive parents.
+A closed adoption means there is no contact between the mother placing her child for adoption and the adoptive parents.

 The process concludes with the approval of the adoption by the appropriate court.
 This approval formally terminates the birth parent-child relationship.
 It creates a new parent-child relationship based on the parties’ agreement with the adoptive parents.